malikpiara/moonwith/README.md

 # 🌙 Moonwith

-Frontend for my personal platform built with Next.js.
-A blog with posts written in markdown + a couple of pages about my projects and a URL shortener enabled by my API, [piara.li](https://github.com/malikpiara/piara.li).
-Every page in the app is pre-rendered statically.
-Using client-side data fetching at the component level to retrieve comments.
+My personal platform.
+A blog with posts written in markdown + a comment system enabled by Cobra, my API.
+Authentication is powered by Auth0 and Next.js API routes.
+Most pages are pre-rendered statically.
+I'm using client-side data fetching at the component level to retrieve comments.

 ## Get Started